-“The Rock Steady Boxing Program has been very enlightening and is very much a blessing from where I was two years ago to where I am today,” said Bob, reflecting on the progress he’s made since being diagnosed with Parkinson’s disease.
+“The Rock Steady Boxing Program has been very enlightening and is very much a blessing from where I was two years ago to where I am today,” said Bob, reflecting on the progress he’s made since being diagnosed with Parkinson’s.

-Bob’s symptoms first began a couple years ago while attending a college football game with friends.
+Bob’s symptoms first began while he was attending a college football game with friends.
 “A buddy of mine and I were walking in front of the ladies and they noticed that my right arm wasn't swaying," explained Bob.
 "And so my wife pulled me aside and said, ‘Bob, what's wrong with your right arm?’”

 “I kind of took it pretty hard and was sitting around pouting in my own feelings,” said Bob.